Building a FlashCard SaaS Platform with Claude AI in One Month

 The Challenge

-• Learn Azure for certification — Identity flows and Entra, IaC, CI/CD, Web Apps, Containers and telemetry
+• Learn Azure properly — Identity flows, Entra, IaC, CI/CD, containers, and telemetry.
+Hands-on, not just theory.

-• User authentication and multi-tenancy — users need isolated data
+• User authentication and multi-tenancy — everyone’s data stays isolated

 • CRUD operations — creating, managing, and organising decks and cards

-• Cross-platform support — web, mobile, and desktop with real-time sync
+• Cross-platform support — web first, mobile and desktop to follow

-• Scalable infrastructure — handle growth without re-architecture
+• Scalable infrastructure — designed for growth without rearchitecting later

-• AI-powered generation — create complete decks from simple topic descriptions
+• AI-powered generation — create complete decks just by describing a topic

 The Secret Weapon